-Licenses for FilterSolutions can be purchased as "FilterSolutions-PRO™" which contain all the modules.
-The modules can each be licensed individually.
+Licenses for FilterSolutions can be purchased as "FilterSolutions-PRO™" which contains all the modules.
+Alternately, the modules can each be licensed individually.

 The "PRO" licenses include the Zmatch Impedance Matching Circuit module.
 The Distributed Element License will include the Distributed Element version of Zmatch, and the Passive Module will include the Lumped Element version of Zmatch.

-FilterSolutions and its individual modules are available in Floating License, MAC Address-Locked or "Dongle-Locked" single user licenses.
+FilterSolutions and its individual modules are available in Network license configuration,or MAC Address-Locked or "Dongle-Locked single-user licenses.

-FilterFree is a Freeware version of FilterSolutions with minimal functionality (DOWNLOAD LINK).
-FilterFree is limited to 3rd Order Analog designs or to 10 tap FIR designs.
-All analyses in FilterFree are limited to ideal transfer functions.
+FilterFree is a "freeware" version of FilterSolutions with minimal functionality (DOWNLOAD LINK).
+FilterFree analysis is limited to 3rd Order Analog designs or to 10 tap FIR designs.
+All analyses in FilterFree are limited to ideal transfer functions

 |Distributed Filter Synthesis:||FilterSolutions||FilterQuick|

 |Distributed designs with Inductor translations only||Yes||-|

 |Composite designs including lumped elements and distributed stubs||Yes||Yes|

 |Design with Single Stub or Dual Stub Resonators||Yes||Yes|